 ATX Portfolio Advisors currently employs Dimensional Funds Advisors as the equity manager in our Accountable Portfolios due to their strong track record of adding value over benchmarks and peers through an integrated and flexible approach that considers the interactions among premiums, market frictions, and costs.
 (In other words, they have a great track record and keep costs low!)

 Regular re-balancing can add up to .4% to annual returns.[vi]
 We monitor portfolios daily.
 We re-balance your account if your portfolio drifts too far from target allocations, or when a deposit or withdrawal is made.
 At least once per year ,we will reevaluate your purpose, risk tolerance, and preferences and re-balance accordingly.

 We offer the management of individual bond ladders of high quality bonds (CD's, US Governments, > A Rated Municipals).
-Ladders add predictability to your portfolio versus the perpetual duration risk of bond funds.
-Laddering also allows us to purchase longer maturity (typically higher yielding) bonds when shorter bond rungs come due.
+Ladders can add predictability to your portfolio, which can be appealing when paired to your income needs.
+Laddering also allows for the purchase of longer maturity bonds (typically higher yielding) when shorter bond rungs come due.

 [i] Indices are unmanaged and you cannot invest directly in an index.

 [ii] The Standard & Poor's 500 (S&P 500®) is an unmanaged group of securities considered to be representative of the stock market in general.
 It is a market value weighted index with each stock's weight in the index proportionate to its market value.

 [iii] See "Value vs. Growth: The International Evidence" at http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2358 For more, see Kenneth French's website of data and working papers athttp://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html